Skip to Content

 How do I apply?

-To apply for the LSA Internship Scholarship, you will need to complete these three steps:
+To apply for the LSA Internship Scholarship, you will need to complete these two steps:

 This step must be completed before the LSA Scholarships Office can review a student's LSA Internship Scholarship application, though you can complete both at the same time.
 We advise all LSA Internship Scholarship applicants to register their internship on LSA Engage as soon as they secure it.